gbl135789/coaster-reviews/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

 # Coaster Reviews

 ## Overview

 The world is full of magical theme parks and roller coasters, with more popping up each year.
-This is great and all, until one is faced with the task of planning a vacation to one of these destinations.
+This is exciting, until one is faced with the task of planning a vacation to one of these destinations.
 Thanks to the paradox of choice, deciding which park(s) to visit can be quite stressful.
 This site serves to aid financially constrained theme park/coaster enthusiasts in deciding where to spend their hard earned bucks.

 Coaster Reviews is a web app that allows users to review and read reviews of roller coasters from around the world.
 Users can register and login.
 Anyone can read reviews, but only logged in users can post new reviews.

 ## Data Model

 The app will store Users, Parks, Coasters, and Reviews.
 Parks and Coasters will be displayed with a rating between 1 and 5.
 Coaster ratings are calculated with the average rating of its reviews.
 Park ratings are calculated with the average rating of its Coasters.
+Coaster and park ratings are not stored explicitly but are calculated each time they are rendered.

 Sample User: